Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: LRP Block

+Figure \ref{SimpleISNet} presents a simple ISNet example, whose classifier comprises two convolutional layers, L1 and L2, followed by a linear layer, L3.
+LRPi represents the LRP block layer performing relevance propagation for layer Li.
+To perform the propagation, LRPi shares parameters with Li.

-Besides defining the LRP relevance propagation rules as neural network layers, we also need to modify their execution methodology to train an ISNet.
+Besides defining the LRP relevance propagation rules as special neural network layers, we also modify their implementation to train an ISNet.
 For each layer in the classifier, a corresponding LRP layer is added to the LRP block to perform the relevance propagation through it.
 All LRP layers are based on an efficient LRP implementation in four steps.
-Considering the propagation of relevance through a classifier convolutional or dense layer L with ReLU activation, the implementation is defined as\cite{LRPBook}:
+Considering the propagation of relevance through a classifier convolutional or dense layer L with ReLU activation, the efficient procedure is defined by Algorithm \ref{StandardLRP}\cite{LRPBook}:

-\begin{enumerate} \item Forward pass the layer L input, $\bm{x}_{L}$, through layer L, generating its output tensor $\bm{z}$ (without activation). \item For LRP-$\epsilon$, modify each $\bm{z}$ tensor element ($z$) by adding $sign(z)\epsilon$ to it.
-Defining the layer L output relevance as $\bm{R}_{L}$, perform its element-wise division by $\bm{z}$: $\bm{s}=\bm{R}_{L}/\bm{z}$. \item Backward pass: backpropagate the quantity $\bm{s}$ through the layer L, generating the tensor $\bm{c}$. \item Obtain the relevance at the input of layer L by performing an element-wise product between $\bm{c}$ and the layer input values, $\bm{x}_{L}$ (i.e. the output of layer L-1): $\bm{R}_{L-1}=\bm{x}_{L} \odot \bm{c}$. \end{enumerate}

-In the ISNet, we apply the following changes to the algorithm above:
+In the ISNet, we apply the following changes to Algorithm \ref{StandardLRP}:

-In Step 1, we perform a forward pass through a copy of layer L, whose weights are shared with its clone (i.e. they have the same parameters).
-The input for the operation is layer L's original input, $\bm{x}_{L}$ (i.e. the output of layer L-1), captured by a skip connection between the LRP block and the classifier.
-Although the bias parameters are also shared, we do not directly optimize them for the $L_{H}$ minimization (in PyTorch we accomplish this with the detach function on the LRP layer shared bias).
+In Step 1, we perform a forward pass through a copy of layer L, whose weights are shared with its clone (i.e., they have the same parameters).
+The input for the operation is layer L's original input, $\mathbf{x_{L}}$ (i.e., the output of layer L-1), captured by a skip connection between the LRP block and the classifier.
+Although the bias parameters are also shared, we do not directly optimize them for the $L_{LRP}$ loss minimization (in PyTorch we accomplish this with the detach function on the LRP layer shared bias).
 Knowing that the biases are responsible for relevance absorption during its propagation\cite{LRP}, this choice prevents the training process from increasing them to enforce an overall reduction of relevance.
 As in the original method, we do not use an activation function in this step.

 Step 2 is unchanged.
 We note that LRP-0 can be unstable for ISNet training.
-Therefore, we opted to base the LRP layers we implemented on LRP-$\epsilon$, having chosen $\epsilon$ as $10^{-2}$.
+We based the LRP layers on LRP-$\varepsilon$, having chosen $\varepsilon$ as $10^{-2}$.
+LRP-z$^{\mathrm{B}}$ is used for the first DNN layer (Appendix \ref{lrpZb}).
+We do not employ LRP-$\gamma$ or LRP-$\alpha\beta$, because they did not result in background focus minimization (main article section ``ISNet theoretical fundamentals'').